pthom/hello_imgui/src/hello_imgui/doc_api.md

         // if true, the font size will be adjusted automatically to account for HighDPI bool adjustSizeToDpi = true;

-        // if true, the font will be loaded with the full glyph range bool useFullGlyphRange = false;
-        // if set, fontConfig.GlyphRanges, and
-        //   fontConfig.OversampleH / fontConfig.OversampleV will be set to 1
-        //   when useFullGlyphRange is true (this is useful to save memory) bool reduceMemoryUsageIfFullGlyphRange = true;

         // if true, the font will be merged to the last font bool mergeToLastFont = false;